bonfire-networks/bonfire-app/docs/DEPLOY.md

 ## Step 1 - Download and configure the app

+1. Install dependencies.
+You will need to install [just](https://github.com/casey/just#packages), and other requirements such as Docker (check the exact list of requirements based on the option you choose in step 2.)

-1. Clone this repository and change into the directory:
+2. Clone this repository and change into the directory:

 ```sh
 $ git clone https://github.com/bonfire-networks/bonfire-app.git bonfire
 $ cd bonfire
 ```

+3. Specify that you want to run in production:
+`export MIX_ENV=prod`
-2. The first thing to do is choosing what flavour of Bonfire you want to deploy (the default is `classic`), as each flavour has its own Docker image and config.

-For example if you want to run the `cooperation` flavour (you may want to use direnv or something similar to persist this):
+The first thing to do is choose what flavour of Bonfire you want to deploy, as each flavour uses different Docker images and set of configs.
+For example if you want to run the `classic` flavour (you may want to use direnv or something similar to persist this):

-`export FLAVOUR=cooperation MIX_ENV=prod`
+`just config classic`

-3. Once you've picked a flavour, run this command to initialise some default config (.env files which won't be checked into git):
+This will initialise some default config (a .env file which won't be checked into git)

-`make pre-config`

-4. Edit the config (especially the secrets) for the current flavour in these files:
+5. Edit the config (especially the secrets) for the selected flavour in `./.env`
-- `config/prod/secrets.env`
-- `config/prod/public.env`

-These are the config keys you should especially pay attention to, in secrets.env:
+These are the config keys you should especially pay attention to:
 - SECRET_KEY_BASE
 - SIGNING_SALT
 - ENCRYPTION_SALT
 - POSTGRES_PASSWORD
 - MEILI_MASTER_KEY

-You can use `make secrets` to generate some secrets keys to use.
+You can use `just secrets` to generate some random secret keys to use.

 And in public.env:
 - HOSTNAME
 - PUBLIC_PORT

-You can make registrations on your instance invite-only by setting `INVITE_ONLY=true` in public.env and setting an `INVITE_KEY` in secrets.env.
-You can then invite people by sending them to https://yourinstance.tld/signup/invitation/your_INVITE_KEY_here
+You can just registrations on your instance invite-only by setting `INVITE_ONLY=true`.

+`MAIL_DOMAIN` and `MAIL_KEY` are needed to configure transactional email, you can for example sign up at [Mailgun](https://www.mailgun.com/) and then configure the domain name and key.

 ### Further information on config

 The app needs some environment variables to be configured in order to work.
-The easy way to manage that is whit the `make` commands which take care of loading the environment for you.
+The easy way to manage that is whit the `just` commands which take care of loading the environment for you.

-In the `${FLAVOUR_PATH}/config/` (depending on which flavour you choose to run) directory of the codebase, there are following default config files:
+In the `./config/` (which is a symbolic link to the config of the flavour you choose to run) directory of the codebase, there are following config files:

 - `config.exs`: default base configuration, which itself loads many other config files, such as one for each installed Bonfire extension.
-- `dev.exs`: default extra configuration for `MIX_ENV=dev`
 - `prod.exs`: default extra configuration for `MIX_ENV=prod`
 - `runtime.exs`: extra configuration which is loaded at runtime (vs the others which are only loaded once at compile time, i.e. when you build a release)
 - `bonfire_*.exs`: configs specific to different extensions, which are automatically imported by `config.exs`

 You should *not* have to modify the files above.
-Instead, overload any settings from the above files using env variables (a list of which can be found in the file `${FLAVOUR_PATH}/config/templates/public.env` and `${FLAVOUR_PATH}/config/templates/secrets.env` in this same repository, both in the `main` and `release` branches).
+Instead, overload any settings from the above files using env variables or in `./.env`.

-`MAIL_DOMAIN` and `MAIL_KEY` are needed to configure transactional email, you can for example sign up at [Mailgun](https://www.mailgun.com/) and then configure the domain name and key.

----

 ## Step 2 - Install

----

-### Option A - Install using Docker comtainers (recommended)
+### Option A - Install using Co-op Cloud (recommended)
+[https://coopcloud.tech](https://coopcloud.tech) is an alternative to corporate clouds built by tech co-ops, and provides very useful tools for setting up and managing many self-hosted free software tools using ready-to-use "recipes".

+If you're interested in hosting Bonfire alongside other open and/or federated projects, we recommend installing [Abra](https://docs.coopcloud.tech/abra/), [setting up a co-op cloud server](https://docs.coopcloud.tech/operators/) and using the [Bonfire recipe](https://recipes.coopcloud.tech/bonfire) to set up an instance.

+### Option B - Install using Docker containers (easy mode)

-The easiest way to launch the docker image is using the make commands.
+The easiest way to launch the docker image is using the just commands.
 The `docker-compose.release.yml` uses `config/prod/public.env` and `config/prod/secrets.env` to launch a container with the necessary environment variables along with its dependencies, currently that means an extra postgres container, along with a reverse proxy (Caddy server, which you may want to replace with nginx or whatever you prefer).

 #### Install with docker-compose

-Make sure you have [Docker](https://www.docker.com/), a recent [docker-compose](https://docs.docker.com/compose/install/#install-compose) (which supports v3 configs), and [make](https://www.gnu.org/software/make/) installed:
+Make sure you have [Docker](https://www.docker.com/), a recent [docker-compose](https://docs.docker.com/compose/install/#install-compose) (which supports v3 configs), and [just](https://github.com/casey/just#packages) installed:

 ```sh
 $ docker version